Mountain Brook, Alabama: Government

 Mountain Brook has a city council/mayor/city manager system of government.

 The city council, consisting of five members elected at large, considers most issues and appoints the police chief and fire chief.

-The mayor is Stewart Welch, III, first elected in 2016.
+The mayor is Graham Smith, elected in 2025.

 The city manager is Sam Gaston, appointed by the council and mayor in January 2008.

 Education

 Schools are part of the Mountain Brook School System and include: